Employment Discrimination Based on Sexual OrientationJanuary 28, 2016

 As many of you know from my recent posts, the last three years have brought significant improvements in the lives of gay and lesbian people.
 For instance, the law of the United States now permits gays and lesbians to marry in all fifty (50) states.
 This occurred after a landmark Supreme Court case, a significant number of earlier court cases and acts in various state legislatures that began the process throughout the country.

-However, discrimination based on sexual orientation in employment, housing and other areas is still legal in most of the country.
+However, employment discrimination based on sexual orientation is still legal in most of the country.

 Employment and LGBT Rights in Pennsylvania